 basic oxygen process

-Also called the Linz-Donawitz process, a widely used process for making steel.
-The basic-lined converter has no tuyeres; a stream of pure oxygen at high pressure is blown through a lance onto the surface of molten pig irobn (low in phosphorus) mixed with scrap to help remove impurities.
-Developed in Lintz and Donawitz, Austria (1952), it has superceded the Bessemer process and open-hearth process.
+The basic oxygen process, also called the Linz-Donawitz process, is a widely used process for making steel.
+The basic-lined converter has no tuyeres; a stream of pure oxygen at high pressure is blown through a lance onto the surface of molten pig iron (low in phosphorus) mixed with scrap to help remove impurities.
+Developed in Linz and Donawitz, Austria (1952), it has superceded the Bessemer process and open-hearth process.

 Related category INDUSTRIAL CHEMISTRY

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact